 We implemented a Linux-based inverse multiplexing proxy.
-The proxy intercepts each packet destined for a piconet and forwards it to the GRE tunnels corresponding to each active channel.
-Packet interception at the proxy is handled by Netfilter [26], a packet filtering subsystem in Linux that is primarily used for building firewalls and NATs.
+The proxy intercepts each packet destined for a $MC^2$ and forwards it to the GRE tunnels corresponding to each active channel.
+Packet interception at the proxy is handled by Netfilter [29], a packet filtering subsystem in Linux that is primarily used for building firewalls and NATs.
 For each channel aggregate, the proxy sets up Netfilter's forwarding rules to intercept appropriate data traffic and passes it to the proxy's user-layer forwarding engine.
 The forwarding engine currently implements both random and round-robin data striping policies.
-Use of the IP address of a piconet member's WAN interface to set up the tunnel ensures that each packet sent over the GRE tunnel traverses the desired WAN channel.
+Use of the IP address of a $MC^2$ member's WAN interface to set up the tunnel ensures that each packet sent over the GRE tunnel traverses the desired WAN channel.

 Data reassembly at the receiving side is automatic and straightforward.
-Packet forwarding is enabled at each piconet node sharing a WAN link.
+Packet forwarding is enabled at each $MC^2$ node sharing a WAN link.
 When a packet is received by a node over a GRE tunnel, it is decapsulated and passed to the node's routing engine.
 Since the destination address of the decapsulated packet corresponds to the receiver's LAN address, the packet is forwarded to the LAN.

-Figure 9 shows the topology of the testbed we used for emulating an entire end-to-end system; all subsequent results presented in this section are from experiments conducted on this testbed.
-The membership of the piconet in our experiments varied from two to five notebook computers running Linux (2.2.16 kernel), each with built-in support for GRE tunnels.
+Figure 10 shows the topology of the testbed we used for emulating an entire end-to-end system.
+The membership of the $MC^2$ in our experiments varied from two to five notebook computers running Linux (2.2.16 kernel), each with built-in support for GRE tunnels.
 We selected relatively low-performance systems with an eye toward ultimately supporting even lower performing handheld PDAs.
-Forwarding was enabled on each piconet node.
+Forwarding was enabled on each $MC^2$ node.
 Our proxy was implemented on a Linux-based desktop PC.